Frequently Asked Questions

 I am signing up for several sessions.
 How do I schedule my child?
-Can I put him/her in different levels?
+Can I place them in different levels?

 Generally, it is not recommended that you sign your child up for different levels in consecutive sessions, as passing a level is not automatic but based on completion of specific skills.
-If your child has little water experience it is recommended you sign him/her up for the same level over multiple sessions.
-For students more comfortable in the water, we recommend signing up for the level completed last year as a “refresher” and then moving on to the next level for additional sessions.
+If your child has little water experience it is recommended to sign them up for the same level over multiple sessions.
+For students more comfortable in the water who have taken lessons before, it may be beneficial to enroll in the highest level completed previously.
 It is not uncommon for a child to remain in the same level throughout the summer – especially in Dolphin and Electric Eels - this does not mean they are not progressing or learning, just that they aren't quite ready for the next set of skills.
-If your child does pass a level earlier than expected, arrangements can be made with the Aquatics Lead to transfer classes if class space is available.
-However, classes fill up very quickly, especially our lower levels, so as soon as you are aware that your child is registered in the wrong level, please contact us at (805) 546-3132.
+If your child does pass a level sooner than expected, arrangements can be made with the Aquatics Lead to transfer classes if class space is available.
+However, classes tend to fill quickly, especially our lower levels, so as soon as you are aware that your child is registered in the wrong level, please contact us.

 My child is fearful of the water, what should I do?

 How long will it take for my child to learn to swim?

 If my child misses a lesson, can they have a make-up lesson?

 Our pool is scheduled to maximize community and Cuesta College student usage; we are unable to offer make-up lessons for unplanned absences.
-Class sizes are set so that each child may receive maximal individual attention, therefore, we do not allow students to switch or make up a missed lesson in another class.
+Class sizes are set so that each child may receive maximal individual attention, and we do not allow students to switch or make up a missed lesson in another class.
 We may reschedule or prorate lessons if they are cancelled for College programs.